rahulcs754/Get-our-Timezone-time-/README.md

 # Get our  Timezone time in php
-In this repo, you will get "How do I get the current date and time in PHP?"
+In this repo, you will get "How do I get the current date and time in PHP based on zone ?"

 # For this Code are :